Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/executive-brief/handout.md

 Sutton SignWriting already exists as a working, globally used system with software, data, and standards.

-What it lacks is durable institutional support.
+What it lacks is stable institutional support.

-With the right home, it becomes infrastructure that others can rely on, build on, and fund against with confidence.
+With the right home, it becomes a research and technical resource that others can rely on, build on, and fund with confidence.